pedromb/ADM-HW4/README.md

 Since exercise 1 is just creating the graph, by running any other exercise you can actually check if the graph was created correctly.
 If you wish to check the graph directly create an instance of the Graph class from src/graph.py module and access the graph attribute.

-If you tried exercise 2/a please check the ipython notebook on file exercise2a.ipynb
+Since the library *plotly* works only on Ipython notebook, if you tried exercise 2/a please check **exercise2a.ipynb** file.

 ### Files